Overview

 Breakfast Lunch Dinner

-After breakfast at hotel, you will be transferred to station for sharing bus or Ford Transit to Siem Reap (5:30-6:00 hour with 2 stops.
+7:00 am, you will be transferred to bus station to share the comfort bus to Siem Reap (5:30-6:00 hours with 2 stops.
 Upon arrival, meet your English-speaking local guide then transfer to check-in.

 The small province but expanding town of Siem Reap is the gateway to Angkor.
 This is the most popular destination for travellers in all of Cambodia, perhaps even in South-East Asia.